truenas/documentation/content/CORE/Sharing/iSCSI/iSCSIShare.md

 ## Using the iSCSI Share

-Connecting to an using an iSCSI share can be a little different for different operating systems:
+Connecting to and using an iSCSI share can differ between operating systems:

 {{< tabs "iSCSI Use: OSes" >}}
 {{< tab "Linux" >}}